nikki4944/Final_Project/README.md

 For each school, elementary, middle and high school assignment is determined using gmap places API.
 The code to do this is [here](montgomery-county-sales/assign_nearest_schools.ipynb). **Warning: Over 30K gmap API calls can result with this code, and it should be used only during the free trial period**.
 The logic basically finds geographically nearest schools to a given location and treats these schools as assigned schools (this may not always be accurate as district boundaries can be different, but for the most part, it is accurate).

-After assigned schools are found, they are added to new columns of the original dataframe and all rows with even a single unassigned school are dropped.
+After assigned schools are found, they are added to new columns of the original dataframe, and all rows with even a single unassigned school are dropped.
 When adding assigned schools, we make sure the said school exists in the Montgomery County school ratings data found earlier.

 ### Data Transformation and Cleaning